daniyal-fahim/Compilor-Construction-Project/01_project_overview.md

-# Project Overview: LogicEval Compiler
+# Project Overview: LogicHorizon Compiler

 ## 1. Purpose of the Compiler

-The **LogicEval** compiler is a domain-specific language (DSL) processor designed for evaluating boolean logic expressions and generating truth tables.
+The **LogicHorizon** compiler is a domain-specific language (DSL) processor designed for evaluating boolean logic expressions and generating truth tables.
 This pedagogical compiler serves as a comprehensive demonstration of fundamental compiler construction principles and techniques.
 The system accepts boolean expressions with variables, evaluates them under specified or all possible variable assignments, and outputs truth tables or computed results.
 The compiler provides both batch processing capabilities for source files and an interactive Read-Eval-Print Loop (REPL) for dynamic expression evaluation.

 ## 2. Programming Language and Tools

-The LogicEval compiler is implemented in **Python 3**, leveraging Python's object-oriented features, dataclasses for abstract syntax tree (AST) node representation, and standard libraries for pattern matching and iteration.
+The LogicHorizon compiler is implemented in **Python 3**, leveraging Python's object-oriented features, dataclasses for abstract syntax tree (AST) node representation, and standard libraries for pattern matching and iteration.
 The implementation emphasizes clarity and educational value, making the compiler architecture transparent and accessible for academic study.

 ### Key Python Features Utilized:
 - **Dataclasses**: AST node definitions with type annotations